What you should know as a first-time homebuyer

 What if I rent out my property?

-Cool, you’ve bought an income property and you’re about to live the HGTV dream.
-Cue record scratch — a standard home insurance policy might not provide enough protection for you.
+You’ve bought an income property and you’re about to live the HGTV dream, that’s great!
+However, be aware that a standard home insurance policy might not provide enough protection for you.

 It depends if you’re renting out the entire house or just one floor (or basement), or you’re bringing in roommates.